iscc/iscc-specs/docs/specification.md

 ## ISCC Embedding

-Embedding ISCC codes into content is only RECOMMENDED if it does not ceate a side effect.
+Embedding ISCC codes into content is only RECOMMENDED if it does not create a side effect.
 We call it a side effect if embedding an ISCC code modifies the content to such an extent, that it yields a different ISCC code.

 Side effects will depend on the combination of ISCC components that are to be embedded.
 A Meta-ID can always be embedded without side effect because it does not depend on the content itself.
 Content-ID and Data-ID may not change if embedded in larger media objects.
 Instance-IDs cannot easily be embedded as they will inevitably have a side effect on the post-embedding Instance-ID without special processing.